 Elastic cartilage is one of three types of cartilage found in the human body.
-Sometimes confusingly referred to as fibroelastic cartilage, elastic cartilage is usually recognizable by its dull yellow color.
-The other two types of cartilage—hyaline and fibrous—are white in appearance.
-Elastic cartilage is also recognized by its ability to snap back into an original form—or resting form—due to the addition of elastin fibers to the extracellular matrix.
+A form of connective tissue, elastic cartilage is also recognized by its ability to snap back into an original form – or resting form – due to the addition of elastin fibers to the extracellular matrix.
 This fiber type distinguishes elastic cartilage from all other forms.

 Elastic Cartilage Function

 Elastic cartilage function is two-fold: to change cartilage shape in response to tension, compression, and bending before returning to an at-rest state, and to provide a strong but flexible structure.

 In Outer Ear

 The outer ear is relatively unprotected and sticks out from the skull.
 The aneural and avascular properties of cartilage mean that it is unlikely that one is woken up if the ear is folded when being slept on.
 A change of position means the ear returns to its original shape.